Friedrich Flick

-Friedrich Flick during the Nuremberg trials.

 Friedrich Flick (10 July 1883 – 20 July 1972) was a German industrialist and convicted Nazi war criminal.
 After the Second World War, he reconstituted his businesses, becoming the richest person in West Germany, and one of the richest people in the world, at the time of his death in 1972.

+Flick was the patriarch and founder of the Flick family.

-Early life
+Early life and education

+Flick was born 10 July 1883 in Ernsdorf (presently part of Kreuztal), Province of Westphalia, a son of Ernst Flick (1853–1915), a farmer and mining timber merchant, and Philippine Flick (née Winke; 1853–1912).

+His father was relatively affluent and a minor participant in the Siegerland ore mines.
+After completing his high school education he entered a commercial apprenticeship at Bremerhütte.
+He then studied economics at the University of Cologne.
+In 1906, Flick graduated with the title of Diplom-Kaufmann (equivalent to Master of Business Administration).

+Professional career

-Born in Ernsdorf (today, Kreuztal) in the Prussian Province of Westphalia, Flick began his career as a clerk in the iron industry.
-A shrewd businessman, he was on the Board of Directors of an iron foundry by 1915 at age 32, becoming General Director four years later.
+Flick began his career as a clerk in the iron industry.
+A shrewd businessman, he was on the board of directors of an iron foundry by 1915 at age 32, becoming General Director four years later.
 He amassed a fortune during World War I and became extremely wealthy under the Weimar Republic, establishing major industrial concerns in the coal and steel industries.

-He profited from speculation, and stock deals.
+He profited from speculation and stock deals.
 A conservative, he donated to many different mainstream political parties under the Weimar regime, and contributed greatly to the election campaign of conservative President Paul von Hindenburg.
 In 1932, he contributed 50,000 Reichsmarks (RM) to the up and coming Nazi Party.

 Friedrich Flick (3rd from left, front) with other industrialists, 1937.